 The community is on the east side of US-41 (Tamiami Trail) in Estero, Florida, just off Estero Parkway.
 Drive times: 5–10 minutes to Miromar Outlets and Gulf Coast Town Center, 10 minutes to Coconut Point, 10 minutes to FGCU and Hertz Arena, 15–20 minutes to RSW International Airport, 20–30 minutes to Bonita Beach / Fort Myers Beach / Lovers Key State Park, 25 minutes to Naples, and roughly 30 minutes to downtown Fort Myers.
 The Domain Realty office at 24031 S. Tamiami Trail, Suite 101, Bonita Springs, is about 10 minutes south.

-For a buyer who will live in the home (primary, snowbird, or second home), the answer is yes for the right floor plan in the right Parcel — Cascades trades at meaningfully lower price per square foot than newer-construction Estero communities while delivering a top-tier amenity package and a broad HOA fee bundle.
-For a buyer whose intent is rental income, the math is constrained by the HOA’s lease rules and 55+ tenant-verification overhead.
+For a buyer who will live in the home (primary, snowbird, or second home), the answer is yes for the right floor plan in the right parcel — Cascades trades at meaningfully lower price per square foot (~$225) than newer-construction Estero communities while delivering a top-tier amenity package and a broad HOA fee bundle.
+For a buyer whose intent is rental income, the math is constrained: the MLS shows essentially no rental activity, the HOA caps leases, and 55+ tenant verification adds overhead.
 Resale equity is supported by the fixed 614-home cap (no new construction can dilute supply), the active-adult amenity moat, and the inland east-of-41 storm-protection narrative.
-We run deal-specific pro formas for any Cascades floor plan you’re considering — call Jesse at (239) 898-6072.
+We run deal-specific analysis for any Cascades floor plan you’re considering — call Jesse at (239) 898-6072.

 Yes.
 Pets are permitted; the HOA requires pets to be leashed when outside common areas, and owners must clean up after them.
 The community includes a dog park.
 Specific breed and weight restrictions, if any, are documented in the current ARC rules — verify with the HOA before purchasing if you have a specific breed in mind.